Jikazu/dunka-dungeons/readme.md

 # The purpose with this project

 The purpose of my project is to have a hub outside of Discord for my World of Warcraft guild, to show potential new recruits what we're about, and where they can apply to join the guild.
-The site contains three pages with a home site, gallery and an application windoww.
+The site contains three pages with a home site, gallery and an application window.
 Application is done via a form.

 The target audience are World of Warcraft players on Firemaw with an interest of joining our guild.